NethServer/ns8-docs/webtop.rst

 Custom panels
 =============

-With custom panels you can use the custom fields already created and associate them to the resources in each module (contacts, events and activities).
+Custom panels display the `:ref:`custom_fields-section` and associated them to resources.

 Users with the authorization to manage custom fields can access the configuration panel using the button at the top right: